Q: What is The Business Minor Summer Institute?

-A: While meal plans are not included in the cost of tuition, the program does cater three complimentary meals each week throughout the program.
+A: While meal plans are not included in the cost of tuition, the program does cater four complimentary meals each week throughout the program.
 Wavebuck$ do not roll over for use.
 Specifically, Wavebuck$ and NOLAbuck$ expire at the end of the spring semester, typically mid-May.
 For more information on summer meal plans, click here.

 Q: I have a disability.
 Will I be accommodated?